Understanding Bankrate's rate averages

 Included there are rates we have collected on the previous day for a specific banking product.
 Overnight averages tend to be volatile.
 They help consumers see the movement of rates day to day.
 The institutions included in the "overnight averages" tables will be different from one day to the next, depending on which institutions' rates we gather on a particular day for presentation on the site.

 The "National Index," or "national survey of large lenders," is conducted weekly.
 The results of this survey are quoted in our weekly articles, the Interest Rate Roundup and our Mortgage Analysis.
 To conduct the National Index survey, Bankrate obtains rate information from the 10 largest banks and thrifts in 10 large U.S. markets.
-We've conducted this survey in the same manner for almost 20 years, and because it's consistently done the way it is, it gives an accurate national apples-to-apples comparison.
+We've conducted this survey in the same manner for more than 30 years, and because it's consistently done the way it is, it gives an accurate national apples-to-apples comparison.

 The credit card index is based on a weekly survey of the 50 largest card issuers, ranked by total receivables, an industry standard measure.